CAVaccineInventory/vial/README.md

 ## Configuration

-Running this requires a environment variables.
+Running this requires environment variables.
 Create a file like this named  `.env`, which is loaded by Django:

     SOCIAL_AUTH_AUTH0_SECRET="secret from the auth0 dashboard"
     DJANGO_SECRET_KEY="just a big random string"